 For example, if the protocol number is 13111111111, enter “13111111111A*” .

 The system requires the PDF file format to enable the watermark approval information to be inserted in the document.
-The information is a federal requirement and must be present on the form before presenting the form to a participant.
+The watermarked document must be utilized when consenting participants.

 Changing the review type may change the protocol application type when the review type changes.
 Different questions may be required to be answered.
 For example, changing the type from exempt to expedited would require more information be added to the protocol such as a consent form.
 WVU OHRP cannot add this information.